What are the benefits of being in Honors?

 Can I join honors-related organizations?

 Yes.
-During the 2012 fall semester, the Cameron University Honors Students Society was established.
-Open to all honors students, it plans activities and its members are recognized during Convocation.
+Cameron University Honors Students Society is open to all honors students.
+Activities and members are recognized during Convocation.

 Can I receive scholarships to support my academic career as an active honors student?